 Half of 60 is 30.
 Therefore, 5X6 = 30

-This might sound complicated, but it’s fairly easy if the child has mastered the 10 times table.
-Moreover, it also helps the child learn division while learning how to multiply.
+This might sound complicated, but it’s fairly easy if your child has mastered the 10 times table.
+Moreover, this method also helps the child learn division while learning how to multiply.

 For more fun and unique multiplication games for kids, please check Osmo.